 - Put a large salad bowl over the open palette to keep dust out while it dries.

-- As the paints start to dry but are still a little plastic, push the paint down with your finger to help flatten out any bulges or bumps and to more evenly fill the pan.
+- As the paints start to dry but are still a little pliable, push the paint down with your finger to help flatten out any bulges or bumps and to more evenly fill the pan.

 - Let dry thoroughly.